-Therapy targets leukemia stem cellsFebruary 13th, 2012 in Cancer
+Therapy targets leukemia stem cellsFebruary 13, 2012 in Medicine & Health / Cancer

 New research takes aim at stubborn cancer stem cells that are thought to be responsible for treatment resistance and relapse.
 The study, published by Cell Press in the February 14 issue of the journal Cancer Cell, provides insight into mechanisms associated with the survival of leukemia stem cells and identifies a potential therapeutic target that is specific for these dangerously persistent cells.